-Geological maps show where all the floodplains and coastal plains in Britain are located and therefore the main areas at greatest vulnerability from flooding; from this information BGS has produced a map dataset called Geological Indicators of Flooding.
+Geological maps show where all the floodplains and coastal plains in Britain are located and therefore the main areas at greatest vulnerability from flooding; from this information BGS has produced a map dataset called BGS geological indicators of flooding.

-The Geological Indicators of Flooding (GIF) dataset is a digital map based on the BGS Digital Geological Map of Great Britain at 1:50 000 scale (DiGMapGB-50).
+The BGS geological indicators of flooding dataset is a digital map based on the BGS Digital Geological Map of Great Britain at 1:50 000 scale (BGS Geology 50k).
 Coverage includes England, Wales and Scotland.
-It characterises superficial deposits on DiGMapGB-50 in terms of their likely susceptibility to flooding, either from coastal inundation or fluvial (inland) water flow.
+It characterises superficial deposits on BGS Geology 50k in terms of their likely susceptibility to flooding, either from coastal inundation or fluvial (inland) water flow.

 The majority of these coastal and fluvial superficial deposits are considered ‘young' in geological terms, most having been formed within the last few tens of thousands of years.
 Typically they have been laid down by processes of erosion and deposition and they have produced subtle topographical features, resulting in low-lying landforms we call floodplains and coastal plains.